Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Dataset Description

-Our HCAL use case dataset includes sensor readings from the RMs of the thirty-six RBXes in the HE detector.
+The HCAL-RM dataset includes sensor readings from the RMs of the thirty-six RBXes in the HE detector.
 Each RM has twelve diagnostic sensors, four from the SiPM control card and eight from four QIE cards (see Table~\ref{tbl:rca_gcm__rm_var_desc}).
 The dataset was obtained from the HCAL online software monitoring system (the ngCCM server) from 01/08/2022 to 30/11/2022.
 The monitoring sensor data comprises four-month data of 20.7M samples, around 12K per sensor per RM.
-The dataset contains irregularly sampled and considerably sparse data, a few samples are logged every eight for the SiPM control card and two hours for the QIE card sensors.
-We utilize data from all four RMs of the RBX-HEP07 at one-minute intervals for the online AD and CD evaluation; the RBX-HEP07 is one of the RBX with diverging behavior~\cite{mulugeta2023intecon}.
-We removed the extended reading gaps due to various non-physics activities on the LHC.
-We interpolated (up to eight-hour gaps) the remaining time regions into one-minute intervals in data preprocessing.
-The final dataset contains 100K samples per RM per sensor, 4.8M data samples.
+The dataset contains irregularly sampled and considerably sparse data; a few samples are logged every eight hours for the SiPM control card and every two hours for the QIE card sensors.
+We utilize data from all four RMs (RM-1, RM-2, RM-3, and RM-4) of the RBX-HEP07, interpolated at one-minute interval for the online AD and CD evaluation.
+The RBX-HEP07 is one of the RBX with diverging behavior as discussed in the multivariate interconnection analysis study in Ref.~\cite{asres2024lightweight}.